biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

   [4] "s__Terriglobus_unclassified"                   "s__Actinobaculum_schaalii"                     "s__Actinobaculum_unclassified"
 ```

-Now that we have sucessfully truncated the names in `species`, let's check the sample sums (colSums) to make sure they are in proportion format (0-1) and are all ~1:
+Now that we have successfully truncated the names in `species`, let's check the sample sums (colSums) to make sure they are in proportion format (0-1) and are all ~1:
 ```
 colSums(species)
 ```